atifalimd/mlops-practice/README.md

    git add . && git commit -m "<message>" git push (from) origin (to) main

-Main operation starts from here
+Main operation steps:
-steps:
 1. Params.yaml file
+Define all the parameters to run this project 2.dvc.yaml file